MateuszKubuszok/pipez/README.md

   out of implicitly acquired functions `(In2, Ctx) => Result[Out2]` mapping each field/subtype `In2` in `In`
   to a corresponding field/subtype `Out2` in `Out` (transformations are not necessary if `In2 >: Out2`)
 * how functions/type classes are combined is defined with an implicit implementation of `PipezDerivation[F]`
+* since internals of your `F` are opaque to Pipez - it works with them only through the `PipeDerivation[F]` interface - many optimizations are impossible to implement, so certain overhead is unavoidable